NXP/mcu-smhmi/framework/docs/device_managers/overview.md

 ```

 As part of a manager's `start` routine,
-the manager will call the `init` and `start` functions of each of its registered devices.
+the manager calls the `init` and `start` functions of each of its registered devices.

 ```{note}
 In general,